Funny Girl (film): Casting

 Styne wanted Frank Sinatra for the role of Nicky Arnstein, but the actor was willing to appear in the film only if the role was expanded and new songs were added for the character.
-Stark thought Sinatra was too old and preferred someone with more class like Cary Grant, even though Grant was eleven years older than Sinatra.
+Stark thought Sinatra was too old and preferred someone with more class like Cary Grant, even though Grant was 11 years older than Sinatra.
 Marlon Brando, Gregory Peck, Sean Connery, David Janssen, and James Garner were also considered.
 Egyptian Omar Sharif was cast to star opposite the Jewish Streisand after Wyler noticed him having lunch in the studio commissary.
 When the Six-Day War between Israel and Egypt broke out, studio executives considered replacing Sharif, but both Wyler and Streisand threatened to quit if they did.
 Later, the publication of a still depicting a love scene between Fanny and Nicky in the Egyptian press prompted a movement to revoke Sharif's citizenship.
 When asked about the controversy, Streisand replied, "You think Cairo got upset?
 You should see the letter I got from my Aunt Rose!"
-Anne Francis was cast in a new role as the lead chorine in the Ziegfeld Follies.
+Anne Francis was cast in a new role as the lead chorus line dancer in the Ziegfeld Follies.

+Wyler allegedly purposefully cast two leading stars known for their romantic propensities, hoping to create a lustfulness that would amplify the dynamic on-screen.
+Sharif was single at the time and Streisand was on the downslope of her marriage to Elliott Gould.
+Wyler crafted various scenarios to foment romantic impulses between the two stars; one such tactic was to place Streisand's trailer window in direct, but hidden view of Sharif's.
+One of Wyler's assistants later gave Sharif the go-ahead to use the on-set shower while Streisand was still using it.
+These stratagems bore the fruit Wyler intended.
+An affair did indeed take place between Sharif and Streisand for the duration of filming.
+Due to the Egyptian-Israeli War, the liaison earned intense disapproval from Streisand's family.

 Choreographer Herbert Ross, who staged the musical numbers, had worked with Streisand in I Can Get It for You Wholesale, her Broadway debut.